supertask/VirtualWearable/README.md

 # Virtual Wearable

 Here is one of my prototypes of Virtual Wearable.
-I am still deeply thinking what kind UI or OS people want and I want when people had AR glass.
+Until we have very accurate BMI, we need user interface in XR.
+However, existing AR/VR's UI designs are often influenced by rectangular displays, which are not cool to me, so I made them in a sci-fi style and made them open source.
+Next step is creating generative AI agent that generates 3d scenes with Unity engine and publish as SDK as OSS.
+I wanna learn about ML now.
+Let me know any ideas!

 Let me know what UI or OS you guys want in the near future on the issue tab or to [my Twitter](https://twitter.com/supertask_jp).

 [YouTube](https://www.youtube.com/watch?v=xHunXGHA9lE)